 Personal (Non-Billable) - Personal items not included in room and board expenses.

 Fed LoanA loan is a type of financial aid that must be repaid, with interest.
 The Federal Student Loan Program is a good method of financing the costs of your college education.
 These loans are better than most consumer loans because they have lower interest rates.
 The Federal Loans and Perkins Loans also provide a variety of deferment options and extended repayment terms.
-Fees (Non-Billable) - The average fee charged to a typical student to cover the processing costs associated with Federal Loan Programs.
+Fees (Non-Billable) - The average fee charged to a typical student to cover the processing costs associated with federal student loan programs.